 Kick Start Dickinson

 At Dickinson, we believe in the power of new innovators and the importance of innovation.
-The Idea Fund is here to help you become a future innovator on campus.
-The Idea Fund is a student-run organization that empowers students to identify and solve problems in the Dickinson community.
-We’re looking for students that want to learn more about how to engage with the community around them and propose projects that fill a need in that community.
-Through “Kickstart Dickinson”, you and a group of other incoming first-years will think critically about what needs are in our community and will find solutions that fill those needs.
-You will come up with an idea, design a project, and pitch it to a group of judges to see which is the best project.
-To aid you in this, you will be exposed to a host of on campus and off campus innovators and resources to aid in innovation.
+The Idea Fund, a student-run organization that empowers students to identify and solve problems in the Dickinson community, is here to help you become a future innovator on campus.
+We’re looking for students that want to learn more about how to engage with the community around them by proposing projects that fill a need in that community.
+Through “Kickstart Dickinson,” you and a group of other incoming first-years will think critically about the needs in our community and will find solutions that fill those needs by coming up with an idea, designing a project, and pitching it to a group of judges.
+You will also be exposed to a host of on-campus and off-campus innovators and innovation resources.